kavismith/network-protocol/README.md

 ![image](https://github.com/kavismith/network-protocol/assets/143667203/b3e5d3f2-26cf-4eb6-b3d1-77a4a38411d8)

 <p>
-  Now, go to azure portal and deny traffic for VM-L by search for network security group in azure and select VM-L and select Inbound security rules.
-Create a new rule.
-Change the protocol to ICMP, change the action to Deny and priority to be 200 so it can be first in line out of the other priorities.
-Once you add the rule, you will notice that the continuous reply will time out.
-Then go back to VM-L Inbound rule and edit the rule and allow traffic.
-You will then see the traffic will start to reply again.
+ Now, navigate to the Azure portal and proceed to deny traffic for VM-L by searching for the network security group and selecting VM-L. Then, select the Inbound security rules and create a new rule.
+Adjust the protocol to ICMP, change the action to Deny, and set the priority to 200 to ensure it takes precedence over other rules.
+After adding this rule, you will observe that the continuous replies will time out.

+Subsequently, return to VM-L's Inbound rules and edit the rule to allow traffic.
+Following this adjustment, you will notice that the traffic resumes, and the replies start again.
 </p>
 <br />